Fees & FAQ

 I host my sessions through a HIPAA and PIPEDA secure online location.

-I typically meet with clients on a weekly basis.
+I typically start out meeting with clients on a weekly basis.

 I may recommend that we increase or decrease the frequency of sessions to best meet your needs.

-For example, I commonly work with clients on a twice a week or every other week basis.
+For example, we may work on a twice a week or every other week basis.

 I also work with clients less frequently but on an intensive basis.